American Craftsman: Notable Craftsman designers

 In Southern California, the Pasadena-based firm Greene and Greene was the most renowned practitioner of the original American Craftsman Style.
-Their projects for Ultimate bungalows include the Gamble House and Robert R. Blacker House in Pasadena, and the Thorsen House in Berkeley, California—with numerous others in California.
-Other examples in the Los Angeles region include the Arts and Crafts Lummis House by Theodore Eisen and Sumner P. Hunt, along the Arroyo Seco in Highland Park, California and the Journey House, located in Pasadena.
+Their projects for ultimate bungalows include the Gamble House and Robert R. Blacker House in Pasadena, and the Thorsen House in Berkeley, California—with numerous others in California.
+Other examples in the Los Angeles region include the Arts and Crafts Lummis House by Theodore Eisen and Sumner P. Hunt, along the Arroyo Seco in Highland Park, California, and the Journey House, located in Pasadena.
 The Gamble House is considered to be the largest Craftsman style house made.

 The Tifal brothers were also notable southern California American Craftsman architects, having designed more than 350 homes in Los Angeles and 100 in Monrovia in the style.

 In Northern California, architects renowned for their well-planned and detailed projects in the Craftsman style include Bernard Maybeck, with the Swedenborgian Church, and Julia Morgan, with the Asilomar Conference Grounds and Mills College projects.
 Many other designers and projects represent the style in the region.

 In San Diego, California, the style was also popular.
 Architect David Owen Dryden designed and built many Craftsman California bungalows in the North Park district, now a proposed Dryden Historic District.
 The 1905 Marston House of George Marston in Balboa Park was designed by local architects Irving Gill and William Hebbard.

 In the early 1900s, developer Herbert J. Hapgood built several Craftsman-style homes, many from stucco, that comprise the lakeside borough of Mountain Lakes, New Jersey.
 Residents were called "Lakers."
 The homes followed signature styles, including bungalows and chalets.
 Hapgood eventually went bankrupt.

 In Rose Valley, Pennsylvania, architect William Lightfoot Price made significant contributions to the Arts & Crafts Movement through his visionary designs and community planning.
-Inspired by the movement’s ideals of craftsmanship and harmony with nature, Price transformed the former mill town into an artistic enclave, designing homes that blended organic materials, handcrafted details, and a commitment to aesthetic simplicity.
-His work in Rose Valley, including its thoughtfully designed cottages and communal spaces, embodied the movement’s philosophy of integrating art into everyday life, making it a lasting example of the Arts & Crafts ideal in America.
+Inspired by the movement's ideals of craftsmanship and harmony with nature, Price transformed the former mill town into an artistic enclave, designing homes that blended organic materials, handcrafted details, and a commitment to aesthetic simplicity.
+His work in Rose Valley, including its thoughtfully designed cottages and communal spaces, embodied the movement's philosophy of integrating art into everyday life, making it a lasting example of the Arts & Crafts ideal in America.

-The Castle in the Clouds, a mountaintop estate built in the Ossipee Mountains of New Hampshire in 1913–1914 for Thomas Gustave Plant by architect J. Williams Beal, is an example of the American Craftsman style in New England.
+The Castle in the Clouds, a mountaintop estate built in the Ossipee Mountains of New Hampshire between 1913 and 1914 for Thomas Gustave Plant by architect J. Williams Beal, is an example of the American Craftsman style in New England.